 Dominic Wade has been an avid cyclist since he was a teenager.
 A signed-up member of the Bristol Road Club, his love of the sport informs every frame of Steel Is Real But Carbon Is Quicker.
 He has deep roots in the scene.
 He knows the people that matter.
 The men and women that have given British cycling a hard shove out of the gate.
 Dominic has been there, and puts in the miles every week.
 He understands that Steel Is Real, But Carbon Is Quicker.

-Steel Is Real, But Carbon Is Quicker is currently in production.
+Steel Is Real, But Carbon Is Quicker is currently in the final stages of post-production.